cfpland/frontend/content/guides/07-presentation.md

 ### 5. Practice

 > Stand up and practice out loud.
 If you screw something up, do not stop.
-You won't get to repeat the whole talk on stage so having those prep sessions at home will make you well prepared to any mishap that might happen on stage.
+You won't get to repeat the whole talk on stage so having those prep sessions at home will make you well prepared for any mishap that might happen on stage.
 > _[Tomasz Łakomy](https://dev.to/tlakomy/what-i-wished-someone-told-me-about-speaking-at-tech-conferences-3opp)_

 I've met a few speakers who know their subject matter so well that they don't really practice anymore, but this is rare.
 Almost all of the best speakers I've talked with practice a lot, especially with a new talk.
 I typically run through my talk at least 25 times before I give it on stage at a conference.